 Taking The Show On The Road

-Consumer - The first level of engagement is an individual or team who is interested in leveraging the benefits of automation within their functional area through the ability to execute automations.
-This could come by way of leveraging embedded automation to invoke bots from the web interfaces they’re already using, executing automations directly on their desktops as digital work assistants (attended automation), or through the use of Automation Anywhere’s Robotic Interface (AARI) to execute human-in-the-loop style automations through a web or local user interface.
+- Consumer - Individuals or teams who are interested in leveraging the benefits of automation within their functional area through the ability to execute automations engage as consumers of automation.
+This could come by way of leveraging embeded automation to invoke bots from the web interfaces they’re already using, executing automations directly on their desktops as digital work assistants (attended automation), or through the use of Automation Anywhere’s Robotic Interface (AARI) to execute human-in-the-loop style automations through a web or local user interface.
 Consumers are not interested in actually building out automations or identifying opportunities.
 They’re interested in leveraging automations to make their lives easier.

-Contributor - The second level of engagement is an individual or team who is interested in participating in the development of automations by being “opportunity hunters.”
+- Contributor - Those who are interested in participating in the development of automations by being “opportunity hunters” engage as contributors of automation ideas.
 Contributors participate in the delivery of automations by working to identify, document, and submit use case opportunities for the teams that are responsible for developing the automations.
 Contributors may not have the technical aptitude (at least not yet) to build automations themselves, but they clearly recognize the value that automation capability can bring to their functional area, and want to see the program be a success.
-Contributors are the automation champions who love the idea of automation, understand what does/doesn’t make for a good automation opportunity, and want to help identify and submit automation opportunities for review/prioritization by the CoE.
+Contributors are the automation champions who love the idea of automation, understand what does/doesn’t make for a good automation opportunity, and want to help by identifying and submitting automation opportunities for review/prioritization by the CoE.

-Creator - The final level of engagement is an individual or team who is interested in helping with the development of automations by being a hands-on automation builder.
-These people have either a technical aptitude or a willingness to learn, and are interested in being part of the automation design and delivery phase in a greater way.
+- Creator - Individuals or teams who are interested in helping with the development of automations by being a hands-on automation builder are considered Creators.
+These individuals have either a technical aptitude or a willingness to learn, and are interested in being part of the automation design and delivery phase in a greater way.
 Practically, this level of engagement can take form in a few distinct ways:

 Expanding beyond the automation CoE team is a must for scaling your automation program and delivering the maximum value that automation capabilities can have in your organization.
 While it can take slightly different forms depending on what functional areas you’ve decided to expand to first, it's helpful to know the various ways that teams and individuals can engage with the process of delivering automations.

 - Put together a short “pitch deck” on how functional teams can engage and the kind of partner you’re looking to expand with.
-It may be that you’d prefer to keep a centralized CoE instead of federating out, so possibly you’re only looking for teams to be consumers, or it may be that you’re interested in federated development.
-If the latter is the case, it may make sense for you to partner with an IT-enabled team or a team that already has dedicated development resources to meet their own automation needs.
+It may be that you’d prefer to keep a centralized CoE instead of federating out, so possibly you’re only looking for teams to be consumers, or it may be that you’re interested in federated development and it makes sense for you to partner with an IT-enabled team or a team that already has dedicated development resources to meet their own automation needs.

 - Take note of what works and what doesn't.
 Ultimately, you’ll want to repeat this process of expanding the automation program to include new teams and new functional areas.
 As such, you’ll want this onboarding to be as smooth and repeatable as possible.